dehne/GemRedAngle/docs/HackDoc.md

 ![Photo of a GemRed Mini Angle Gauge PCB with hack installed](./GemRedMiniAngleGaugeBackNoCover.png "GemRed Hack Installed")

 Using a jack like this for the hack means you can still use the device as intended.
+Just unplug it, pop in a battery and you're good to go.

  I used this super simple circuit to interface the GemRed device to a 5V Arduino proMicro:

 ![Schematic showing GemRed to Arduino interface circuit](./GemRedInterface.png "GemRed Hack Circuit")

+The 2N3904 acts as a crude linear voltage regulator to provide around 1.5V to the device.
+Internally the GemRed device runs at 3.3V.
+It has a boost power supply to raise the voltage normally provided by a AAA cell to what it wants.
+That means it isn't fussy about the exact input voltage.
+When it's running it draws about 16mA.
+That's below the 20mA recommended current for a GPIO pin on a proMicro, and well below the maximum 40mA.